777arc/textbook/content/frequency_domain.rst

 Fast Fourier Transform (FFT)
 ******************************

 Now back to the Fourier Transform.
 I showed you the equation for the discrete Fourier Transform, but what you will be using while coding 99.9% of the time will be the FFT function, fft().
 The Fast Fourier Transform (FFT) is simply an algorithm to compute the discrete Fourier Transform.
-It was developed decades ago, and even though there are variations on the implementation, it's still the reigning leader for computing a discrete Fourier transform, which is lucky considering they used "Fast" in the name.
+It was developed decades ago, and even though there are variations on the implementation, it's still the reigning leader for computing a discrete Fourier transform.
+Lucky, considering they used "Fast" in the name.

 The FFT is a function with one input and one output.
 It converts a signal from time to frequency: